sanjaib5108/London-Bike-Rides-Using-Python-and-Tableau/README.md

 # Project Description

-Londomn Bike Rides Using Python and Tableau
+London Bike Rides Using Python and Tableau
 I have taken this Project to see the Trends of a London Bike Rides and created Data Visualizations using Tableau.

 # Project Intro/Objective